Home Equity Loan FAQs: Definitions & Basics in Canada

 How to Calculate Your Home Equity?

-To calculate your home equity, simply subtract your outstanding mortgage balance from your home’s current market value.
-For example, if your home is valued at $500,000 and your mortgage balance is $300,000, you have $200,000 in home equity.
+To calculate your total home equity, simply subtract your outstanding mortgage balance from your home's current market value.
+For instance, a $500,000 home with a $300,000 mortgage has $200,000 in equity.
+Lenders will typically require a professional appraisal to confirm the property value.

 What Is the Loan-to-Value (LTV) Ratio?

-The loan-to-value (LTV) ratio is a financial metric used by lenders to determine the risk of a loan.
-It is calculated by dividing the mortgage amount by the appraised value of the property.
-A lower LTV ratio signifies less risk for the lender.
+The Loan-to-Value ratio is a financial metric used by lenders to assess the risk of a secured loan, like a mortgage or home equity loan.
+Loan-to-value the percentage of a property's value that is financed, calculated as the total mortgage balance divided by the appraised property value.
+A lower LTV ratio indicates lower risk for the lender and greater equity for the homeowner.

 Can You Access Home Equity Without Refinancing?